Bargfeld: History

 The village of Bargfeld was first mentioned in historical records in 1065.
-Since January 1, 1973, it has been part of the political municipality of Eldingen, and together with it belongs to the joint municipality (Samtegmeinde) of Lachendorf in the district of Celle.
+Since January 1, 1973, it has been part of the political municipality of Eldingen, and together with it belongs to the joint municipality (Samtgemeinde) of Lachendorf in the district of Celle.

 At the southern edge of the village center stands a linden tree that is more than 400 years old.
 Bargfeld lies within the Südheide Nature Park.

 From 1953 to 1967, Bargfeld had its own elementary school (Volksschule).

 Founded in 1891, the Club Einigkeit Bargfeld holds its annual "Faslam" festival every February.
 It is a multi-day celebration featuring a costumed parade throughout the village and various other social events.
 Each late autumn, the volunteer fire department at Bargfeld (Freiwillige Feuerwehr Bargfeld), established in 1934, organizes the Bargfeld torch and lantern procession with local music.
 The fire department is part of the district fire service unit of Celle.